Notes: vegetal musk, costus, labdanum, ambergris, vanilla, patchouli, ambrette seeds and rose.

 One day, maybe, I'll try a perfume that actually does smell "animalic" in a genuine way.
 Maybe I should get a little sample of the legendary Secretions Magnifiques.
 Knowing my weird skin and nose, it'll probably remind me of cheap room freshener or something.

 This is the only fragrance that I was actually afraid to put on once I received the newly acquired bell jar from an E-Bayer.
 This is definitely NOT the behemoth that others say it is.
 I found it to be very distinct in its animalic qualities, somewhat sweet in the drydown.
 Smells incredibly earthy and downright sexy.
 Love it, but still prefer Malle Musc Ravageur to it.
 Fortunately, it agrees with me...yippee!!
 Only drawback for me is the price and that it doesn't seem to last long on me...I fear reapplying though as I don't want to overdo it.
 Those who haven't tried this one based on reviews (and boy, they are so graphic and scary), do yourself a favor and give it a try.
 I'm glad that I did.
-Surely worthy of another bottle when this one is finished.
+Surely worthy of another bottle when this one is finished, but since it is so strange, I doubt that I will ever need to venture into getting another bottle.

 This is very close to real wild musk pod which is unforgettably haunting and sweet, but from a passionate amateur perfumista's viewpoint it is pushed over from the musky animalic to the all too human homeless/unwashed/ dirty old MAN...I find it is intensely masculine, yes ball sweaty ; I end up in a sort of schizo-conflicted zone where I don't know what gender I am supposed to identify in the wearing of it...
 I want to attract the man, but not smell like him...yet I must have a little of this around, because it is so magically powerful.